-NFA for soil and dry sediment is protective of human health and the environment and meets the statutory requirements for cleanup standards established in Section 121 of CERCLA.
-Because contamination in soil and dry sediment at EBG does not pose a potential risk to human health or the environment, five-year reviews will not be required for soil and dry sediment (SAIC, 2007b).
+NFA is protective of human health and the environment and meets the statutory requirements for cleanup standards established in Section 121 of CERCLA.
+Because contamination at EBG at EBG does not pose a potential risk to human health or the environment, five-year reviews will not be required for soil and dry sediment (SAIC, 2007b and Leidos, 2020).